-Once again my record keeping helped me assess how many phone calls I would need to make each day in order to get one appointment.
-At 27 years old with little credibility and no friends who could afford the purchase of a house, most of my efforts were focused in the cold market, which meant I had to make a lot of calls.
+Once again, my record-keeping helped me assess how many phone calls I would need to make each day in order to get one appointment.
+At 27 years old with little credibility and no friends who could afford the purchase of a house, most of my efforts were focused on the cold market, which meant I had to make a lot of calls.

-By the end of the year, I had met with 250 prospective sellers- two short of my goal and I had sold 115 homes- two short of my goal.
-But due to appreciation in the market, my average commission was slightly higher than the previous year and I earned $401,000.
+By the end of the year, I had met with 250 prospective sellers, two short of my goal, and I had sold 115 homes, two short of my goal.
+But due to the appreciation in the market, my average commission was slightly higher than the previous year, and I earned $401,000.

 If I had started out the year by saying, “I want to make $400,000 and I will work hard to do so,” do you think I would have accomplished my goal?
 No way!
 If I did, it would have been pure luck.
 Do you want your success left up to luck or do you want a plan?

 The key to this action plan was a breakdown of daily activities.
 By tracking my results, I knew where I stood relative to the weekly goal.
 If I was behind schedule, I picked up the pace.
 So many people fail to reach their goals because they fail to carve the goal into daily activities and therefore never know if they are on the right track.

 My Plan for the Little Things Matter Blog

 When I create an action plan for new projects, the first step I take is to open Microsoft Word on my computer and go through a process of “draining my brain.”
 I compose a list of everything I can think of that would go into achieving my goal.
 After a complete “brain drain,” I organize my list.
 After organizing it, I set priorities and assign deadlines to the key elements.

 When I contemplated launching this blog, my list included categories such as website, podcasts, potential profit centers, budget, business formation, social media, organization of my list of little things, marketing, etc.